 Duratemp versus Board & Batten

-Board and batten is natural wood; Horizon uses white pine.
+Board & batten siding is natural wood; Horizon uses white pine.
 The term “board and batten” refers to the style of the siding, not necessarily the material.
 A wooden strip, called a batten, is nailed over the siding boards where they meet.
 Horizon board and batten siding comes unfinished.
 Left untreated, the white pine matures to a silvery-gray color over time.
 Some people prefer this look rather than staining to preserve the bright color of the fresh pine or change the color altogether.
 The "weathered" gray color is not an indication of the integrity of the wood.

 Duratemp, on the other hand, is an engineered panel type of wooden siding.
 It is similar to T1-11, and is textured to look like vertical boards with wood grain.
 Horizon includes a paint or stain with Duratemp siding, and it is the same price as the board and batten.